Particular/docs.particular.net/persistence/ravendb/outbox.md

 snippet: OutboxRavendBTimeToKeep

 By specifying a value of -1 (`Timeout.InfiniteTimeSpan`) for `SetFrequencyToRunDeduplicationDataCleanup` the cleanup task is disabled.
-This can be usefull when an endpoint is scaled out and instances are competing to run the cleanup task.
+This can be useful when an endpoint is scaled out and instances are competing to run the cleanup task.

 partial: effect-on-docstore